Perennial salvias make wonderful garden plants. They come in a range of colours and forms and their flowers are a magnet for bees and butterflies.

 This striking combination makes the most of feathery ornamental grass Stipa tenuissima, which brings out the contrasting spiky, silvery blue eryngium flowerheads.
 These are further complemented by the backdrop of dark purple Salvia nemorosa ‘Caradonna’.
 Easy to grow and long-lasting, this would work in a low-maintenance border or prairie scheme.

-In this hot colour combination, Salvia agrostemma, with the matching pink wall in the background, brings out the blue of the agapanthus flowers.
+In this contrasting colour combination, Salvia nemorosa brings out the icy white-blue of the agapanthus flowers.
 It’s the perfect partnership for a sun-baked patio, and would work well as a container display.

 Petunia, astelia and ground ivy